sumi174/IT23055/README.md

 Ans to the ques no:1
+function for reverse array

 public class ReverseArray {
     // Method to reverse the array in place public static void reverse(float[] arr) {